Pr0xS/Python-SlideShow/README.md

 * Find option for showing only the images that contain certain word in the filename
 * A buffer that will load images in advance for smoothers transitions

-The buffer will preload images in advance in for a smoother transition, especially if the files are big It will load X following images and X previous images.
+The buffer will preload images in advance in for a smoother transition, especially if the files are big.
+It will load X following images and X previous images.
 The default size of the buffer is 3 in both directions, which mean that 6 images will be loaded in memory at the same time

 ## Requirements